 How to Turn on “Do Not Disturb”

-A great time in a meeting to have on the “Do Not Disturb” setting is when you are sharing your desktop.
+A great thing to have on during the meeting is the “Do Not Disturb” setting when you are sharing your desktop.
 To find how to do this, navigate once more to the Skype for Business settings.
 Click on “Status.”
 Then, mark the checkbox for “Show me as Do Not Disturb when I share my desktop.”

 Make Sure You’re on the Correct Application

 Typically, I use Microsoft Teams for Online calls.
 This time, however, I needed to use what a client was using and log into Skype again.

 I ended up having a really hard time logging in.
 I work on a Mac and Skype was pre-loaded.
 When initially trying to get into Skype, it wanted me to also do something with Microsoft Lync.
 I was a little confused.
 Rebooted the computer.
 Skype still didn’t work for me.
 Still looking for something with Microsoft Lync.
 But then I noticed something different.
 The Skype and the Skype for Business logos are slightly different.

 Accessing the Skype for Business logo directly allowed me to Join the scheduled online meeting, without requesting anything extra from me.
 You can also keep Skype for Business in the Dock, just in case you forget.
 Now Skype for Business works all day!
 It serves perfectly as a backup for a Microsoft Teams Online Team Meeting.